 Start and End Dates

-In this taster workshop, you will be introduced to the beautiful craft of English Paper Piecing, an ancient way of making patchwork by hand which dates back to at leasPt the 18th century.
+In this wonderful new Course, you will be introduced to the beautiful craft of English Paper Piecing, an ancient way of making patchwork by hand which dates back to at least the 18th century.

 English Paper Piecing is simply the practice of basting fabric shapes to paper, either with thread or glue, and then sewing the edges together to form patchwork of varying shapes and sizes.
 This slow and gentle way of making patchwork is truly lovely, and moreover it is also wonderfully sociable and stress-free.

-During this workshop you will be working with 2 inch hexagon paper shapes, and you will learn the basics of:
+Beginners will be working initially with 2 inch hexagon paper shapes, and will learn the basics of:

 – how to cut the fabric;